Personalized Case Management (Non-Medical)

 Health Education & Public Speaking

-Our staff regular speaks in communities around the state on a variety of topics, including HIV and other sexually transmitted infections (STIs), sexual health, LGBTQ+ issues, health equity and social determinants of health, HIV/AIDS advocacy, substance use, PrEP, and much more.
+Our staff regularly speaks in communities around the state on a variety of topics, including HIV and other sexually transmitted infections (STIs), sexual health, LGBTQ+ issues, health equity and social determinants of health, HIV/AIDS advocacy, substance use, PrEP, and much more.

 We understand that these are topics about which many people, no matter what their age, have many questions or concerns.
 We aim to make educational speaking and presentations engaging, interactive, informative, and helpful.